Varun-Krishnan1/OpticNerveRegenNLP/README.md

   - [✔️] Create a BPE model trained just on recent year and see how that does
   - [✔️] Get F1 when comparing known molecules to “promoter” and “inhibitor”
   - [✔️] Get F1 when comparing wet-label molecules to “promoter” and “inhibitor”
-- [] Use confidence scores with known molecules using GPT and see if they correlate to accuracy of predicted label
+- [✔️] Use confidence scores with known molecules using GPT and see if they correlate to accuracy of predicted label - they do NOT
 - [✔️] Check BERT model confidence scores on a per molecule basis
+- [ ] Create Slides for results and convert Readme.md to word document
+- [ ] Meet with Dr. J to see next steps for final GPT model for known molecules and 73 wet lab labeled
+- [ ] For final decided GPT model remove l1, c3, mag, and rock from results since BERT did not use those for known molecules
 - [ ] Test BERT model on explicit sentences to see how it does
+- [ ] If you really want to evaluate performance you need to have manual graders for the masked sentences that GPT and BERT are given and see how well they do to a manual labeler.
+Because right now we are seeing its accuracy when compared to someone that has access to all literature to make a classification.
 - [❌] Using Logistic Regression with Wet Lab Molecules how is the F1? -> However would have to convert wet lab molecule sentences to freq vectors so not straightforward will take time probably not worth it since won't be included in final paper
 - [❌] Using Naive-Bayes with Wet Lab Molecules how is the F1? -> However would have to convert wet lab molecule sentences to smoothed freq vectors so not straightforward will take time probably not worth it since won't be included in final paper
 - [❌] Using GPT4 which would allow for longer token sizes for input.
 Unfortunately the cost is very high and the web API has a cap of 25 messages every 3 hours.